Algeria profile - overview

 However, poverty remains widespread and unemployment high, particularly among Algeria's youth.
 Endemic government corruption and poor standards in public services are also chronic sources of popular dissatisfaction.

 Major protests broke out in January 2011 over food prices and unemployment, with two people being killed in clashes with security forces.
 The government responded by ordering cuts to the price of basic foodstuffs, and repealed the 1992 state of emergency law.

-In 2001 the government agreed to a series of demands by the minority Berbers, including official recognition of their language, after months of unrest.
+In 2001 the government agreed to a series of demands by the minority Berbers, including official recognition of their language - implemented in 2016 - after months of unrest.